Prototype Pattern in Java: Mastering Object Cloning for Efficient Instantiation

 We don't want to go into too many details, but the full example contains also base classes Mage

-and Warlord and there are specialized implementations for those for elves in addition to orcs.
+and there are specialized implementations of those for elves and orcs.

 classes to produce different kinds of creatures from prototypes.